sysrepo/sysrepo/README.md

 - (TODO) [NETCONF Event Notifications](https://tools.ietf.org/html/rfc5277) support
 - (TODO) bindings / native client libraries for other programming languages (Python, Java, ...)

+## Performance
+According to our measurements using the [performence unit-test](tests/perf_test.c), sysrepo is able to handle up to 1000 of requests per millisecond (read operations sent sequentially within a single session) on a conventional laptop hardware.

 ## Build & Installation Steps
 See [INSTALL.md](INSTALL.md) file, which contains detailed build and installation steps.